stecinelli/flight-finder/README.md

 ## Setup
 - server is in another repo 👉 https://github.com/stecinelli/flights-api
-- in this repo, go to flight-finder and do a npm i && npm start
+- in this repo, go to client folder and do a npm i && npm start